 Write Up:

-MoDOT supports zero fatalities by 2030 as part of the strategic highway safety plan, Show Me Zero, designed to reduce the number and severity of traffic crashes using the four key disciplines of traffic safety: engineering, enforcement, education and emergency response.
+MoDOT supports zero fatalities by 2030 as part of the strategic highway safety plan called Show-Me Zero.
+This plan is designed to reduce the number and severity of traffic crashes using the four key disciplines of traffic safety: engineering, enforcement, education and emergency response.

-Focusing on Show Me Zero, there are currently 13 counties where zero fatalities have occurred within the first nine months of 2023.
-There were 30 days with zero fatalities, including three instances when two sequential days occurred without a fatal crash.
-There was also one instance where three sequential days occurred without a fatal crash.
+Focusing on Show-Me Zero, there are currently 52 counties where zero fatalities have occurred in the first three months of 2025 and 16 days with zero fatalities, including one instance when two sequential days occurred without a fatal crash.

 Purpose: